GoogleCloudPlatform/oozie-to-airflow/README.md

 Issue in Github: [FS Mapper and idempotence](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/175)

-The dirFiles are not supported in FSMapper:
+The dirFiles are not supported in FSMapper.

 Issue in Github: [Add support for dirFiles in FsMapper](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/80)